agentlang-ai/agentlang-docs/docs/language/reference/data-model/relationship.md

 # Relationship

 A `relationship` is used to create hierarchical or graph-like structures from entities.
-There are two types of relationships that are possible in Fractl - `contains` and `between`.
+There are two types of relationships that are possible in Agentlang - `contains` and `between`.

 ## contains